Serien3/SimPG/README.md

 ## Dependencies

 ```
-This package temporarily only depends on the third-party library networkx at runtime.So it's very lightweight
+This package temporarily only depends on the third-party library networkx at runtime.
+So it's very lightweight.
-We recommend using networkx==3.5.
+We recommend using networkx==3.5 and python>=3.9.
 ```

 ## Prepare Materials